First, Do No Harm: AI Supervisor Scaffolds Novice Growth in Counselor Education: Methodology

 \subsubsection{Dialogue Generation and Feedback Synthesis}

-In the dialogue generation stage, the system orchestrates multi-turn interactions between a designated therapist $T_k$ and client $C_j$, producing a complete dialogue history:
+In the dialogue generation stage, the system orchestrates multi-turn interactions between an ethics-violating novice counselor $T_k$ and a simulated client $C_j$, producing a complete dialogue history:

-Following dialogue generation, a clinical supervisor agent $\mathcal{S}$ with an ``omniscient perspective'' reviews the entire dialogue process $D_{j,k}$ and generates structured critical feedback based on predefined mistake definition $M_k$ (Figure~\ref{fig:method}d):
+Following dialogue generation, a LLM-based clinical supervisor $\mathcal{S}$ with an ``omniscient perspective'' reviews the entire dialogue process $D_{j,k}$ and generates structured critical feedback based on predefined violation definition $P_k$:

-where the feedback $F_{j,k}$ comprises three components: $s_{j,k}$ identifies the problematic sentence by precisely quoting the specific utterance embodying the mistake; $m_{j,k}$ denotes the mistaken category, explicitly stating the category of error committed by the novice counselor; and $f_{j,k}$ provides concrete and actionable feedback such as response strategies and improvement suggestions.
-Finally, the dialogue and feedback are combined into a complete data pair:
+where the feedback $F_{j,k}$ comprises three components: $s_{j,k}$ identifies the problematic sentence by precisely quoting the specific utterance embodying the violation; $m_{j,k}$ denotes the violation category, explicitly stating the category of error committed by the novice counselor; and $f_{j,k}$ provides concrete and actionable feedback such as response strategies and improvement suggestions.
+In this sense, the synthesized target is not merely a label, but a compact instance of supervision: what went wrong, why it matters, and how the novice can improve.
+Finally, the dialogue and feedback are combined into a complete data pair $P_{j,k} = (D_{j,k}, F_{j,k})$, which collectively forms the dataset required for training model.
+Specifically, we adopt a full cross-combination strategy over 106 client types and 16 counselor-behavior patterns, and sample each combination 6 times with DeepSeek-V3, yielding 10,176 automatically annotated instances with both violation category labels and problematic utterance labels.
+This synthesis process therefore supplies not only scale, but also the pedagogically structured supervision signal needed to train an AI supervisor for novice growth.